Types-of-Financial-Ratios

 Profitability Ratios

-The profitability ratios reflects the unite effects of asset management, liquidity and debt management on operating result.
+Profitability ratios reflect the combined effects of asset management, liquidity, and debt management on operating results.

-2 – Return on Assets: Another profitability ratio is return on assets in which profitability of the company against each dollar invested in total assets is shown.
-By dividing the net profit with total assets, this ratio is simply obtained.
+Return on assets shows the profitability of the company against each dollar invested in total assets.
+It is obtained by dividing net income by total assets.

-By dividing net income with the total equity, return on equity can be got.
-How much profit is generated by the company for each dollar in equity, showed by this ratio.
+By dividing net income by total equity, return on equity is obtained.
+It shows how much profit is generated by the company for each dollar of equity.

 Asset Management Ratios

-How effectively the business organization is managing its assets, is measured by these asset management ratios.
+These ratios measure how effectively the business organization is managing its assets.

 Inventory Turnover = Sales / Inventories